 I decide to find someone to bash.
-I try make myself look like Soldier Dad – arms all wide, throat puffed up, eyes pink with rage.
+I try make myself look like Soldier Dad – elbows sticking out all square, throat puffed up, eyes pink with rage.
 I go into this spacies parlour and try to eyeball some Aborigines and they just laugh and sneer.
 I go and drink a Fanta in the corner and this one blackfella asks me like ten friendly questions and I give up trying to be gangsta.
 I keep not-getting the guy’s name so he asks me if I want him to spell it out in English, and I’m like What fuckin other language is there? and straightaway he’s like Enindhilyagwa, Nunggubuyu, there’s Yolngu language, there’s Iwaidjan, Umbugarla, depends who my Pop’s yarning to, and I just Psssht and sip my Fanta.
 He tells me his name’s Yiliyarr and he’s a rapper and he’s my man if I need shrooms, weed, ice, piss, anything.
 Yiliyarr’s got a big dent in the middle of his face and he’s had the top of his ear bitten off.
 He wears an Iron Maiden t-shirt and says that’s what his mob’s called, the Iron Maidens.

 Yiliyarr asks what I’m doing in his town.
 I tell Yiliyarr my Dad’s taking a holiday.
 Dad’s got a massive rep where we come from, but out here it’s not the same.
-No point talking him up My Dad had this thing not long ago that made him take a second look at thug life.
-Dad’s footie team got in a brawl with the opposition and it spilled into the car park, and soon enough there were drive-bys and pipe bombs and the pigs got involved and since Dad’s born in New Zealand they were gonna 501 him which is why Dad’s gone and taken himself like 6000 miles away from the club, the booze, the bikes.
+No point talking him up.
+My Dad had this thing not long ago that made him take a second look at thug life.
+Dad’s footy team got in a brawl with the opposition and it spilled into the car park, and soon enough there were drive-bys and pipe bombs and the pigs got involved and since Dad’s born in New Zealand they were gonna 501 him which is why Dad’s gone and taken himself like 6000 miles away from the club, the booze, the bikes.
 He even stuck his crack pipe under the front tyre of Mum’s car and made her drive over it so she could love him again.

 Tomorrow Dad’s beginning his indigenous cleansing course in this funny little village called Anindilyakwa.
 Dad’s asked me to video him.
-Reckons he needs the evidence for his lawyer to prove to Minister for Immigration And Border Protection Peter Dutton that he’s an alright bloke and they shouldn’t deport him.
+Reckons he needs the evidence for his lawyer to prove to Minister for Immigration and Border Protection Peter Dutton that he’s an alright bloke and they shouldn’t deport him.
 So I spose on top of helping out my old man, I’m making one of those David Attenborough documentaries where you see the last of a dying breed.

 I give Yiliyarr the rest of my Fanta and say Laters.